-Management of the grinding locations can be performed using the Auto Grind and Strategy buttons in the toolbar.
+Management of the grinding locations can be performed using the Strategy button in the toolbar.

-The Auto Grind would allow ProVAL to recommend locations for grinding based on the grinder settings and assumed basic grinding pattern.
+The Automatic Grind would allow ProVAL to recommend locations for grinding based on the grinder settings and assumed basic grinding pattern.

 The basic grinding pattern is one pass in the forward direction with zero head height (i.e., flushing grinding head with the pavement surface) at the start.
 The grinding location information is tabulated and in a chart where shaded areas indicate grinding locations.
 The lengths for all grinding locations as well as the Total Ground length are displayed.
 If a route is defined, grinding locations are shaded orange on the map.
 Mouse over a location to show the start/stop distance.